RHS Growing Guides

 Where to plant

-You can plant cherry trees either in an open site, such as a lawn, or trained against a wall or fence.
-Choose a warm, sheltered location that isn’t prone to late frosts, which can damage the blossom.
+You can plant cherry trees either in an open area, such as a lawn, or trained against a wall or fence.
+Choose a warm, sheltered location that isn’t prone to late frosts as these can damage the flowers.
 A sheltered site will aid pollination too, as insects will have easier access to the flowers.
-Sweet cherries like a sunny spot, such as against a south- or south-west-facing wall, while acid cherries will tolerate some shade, so are ideal for a north-facing wall.
+Sweet cherries like a sunny spot, such as against a south- or south-west-facing wall, while acid cherries will tolerate some shade, so are suitable for a north-facing wall.
 Cherries grow particularly well in southern and central England.
-All cherries prefer deep, fertile, well-drained soil that is ideally slightly acidic, with a pH of 6.5–6.7.
+All cherries prefer deep, fertile, well-drained soil that is slightly acidic, with an ideal pH of 6.5–6.7.
 They grow less well in shallow or sandy soil.
 Poorly drained conditions can cause the roots to rot.

 How and when to plant

 Cherry trees are easy to plant, and this is best done while they are dormant, between November and March.
 Bare-root trees are only available during this period.
-Potted trees are available all year round and can potentially be planted at any time, but will settle in best from late autumn to spring.
+Container-grown trees are available all year round and can potentially be planted at any time, but will settle in best from late autumn to spring, and planting in hot, dry conditions should be avoided.
 Prepare your tree for planting by giving it a good watering if it’s in a container or by standing it in a bucket of water for half an hour if it’s a bare-root tree.

 If planting in a lawn, remove a circle of grass at least 1m (3¼ft) in diameter, so the tree’s roots don’t have to compete with the grass for water and nutrients as they get established.
-If your tree is going to be trained against a wall, dig in lots of well-rotted manure or garden compost before planting, as the soil at the base of walls is usually poor and dry.
-Plant the tree at least 25–35cm (10–14in) away from the wall.
+If your tree is going to be trained against a wall, plant it at least 25–35cm (10–14in) away from the wall.

 Planting in a container